 And if those tools do not achieve that goal of a better life, well then, there is just no more room in your home or your life for that matter, to hold such things.

-I like to call this gradual decluttering my simple trick to finally learn to live clutter free.
+I like to call this technique gradual decluttering.
+My simple trick to finally learn to live clutter free.

 Gradual decluttering is simply what it says.
 A slow and methodical way to remove the clutter and the mess from our homes.

 Instead of dedicating a set time block of decluttering, we are going to incorporate it into our day.
-When we have slow and steady decluttering we begin to evolve from a pack rat into an organized person.
+Weave out through our normal routine so we are doing it without stressing about it.
+When we use slow and steady decluttering we begin to evolve from a pack rat into an organized person.

 Something both you and I long to be!

-Sounds simple but how exactly do we do gradual decluttering so we can live clutter free?
+Sounds simple but how exactly do we do gradual decluttering?

 Gradual Decluttering To Finally Live Clutter Free